-- The "Unit Minimum Net MVAR Limit" may be equal for any number of adjacent curve points. - The "Unit Maximum Net MVAR Limit" may be equal for any number of adjacent curve points. - 6.
-The "Unit Net MW Output" must be increasing from the first to the last point. - Company shall use test or operational data to construct D-curve at min output points.
+- If less than eight points are provided, PJM will expand the curve to eight points by incrementing the MW point by one MW each time to achieve an eight point curve.
+The MVAR points for each of these additional MW points will be equal to those at the highest MW point provided. - 3.
+The "Unit Maximum Net MVAR Limit" must be greater than (or equal to) the "Unit Minimum Net MVAR Limit" for each curve point. - 4.
+The "Unit Minimum Net MVAR Limit" may be equal for any number of adjacent curve points. - 5.
+The "Unit Maximum Net MVAR Limit" may be equal for any number of adjacent curve points. - 6.
+The "Unit Net MW Output" must be increasing from the first to the last point. - 7.
+Company shall use test or operational data to construct D-curve at min output points.
 If test or operational data is unavailable at the minimum output, engineering judgment shall be used for the D-curve values. - 8.
-For units that operate as synchronous condensers, an entry is required for a zero MW point that indicates the reactive capability when in condensing mode. - For inverter-based Energy Storage Resources, a minimum of three points are required.
+For units that operate as synchronous condensers, an entry is required for a zero MW point that indicates the reactive capability when in condensing mode. - 9.
+For inverter-based Energy Storage Resources, a minimum of three points are required.
 One for the maximum MW injection to the grid (discharging), zero MW, and one for maximum MW withdrawal from the grid (charging.) - 10.
 For a Hybrid Resource consisting entirely of inverter-based components, a single D-curve is tested.
 Such facilities are tested consistent with the provisions for inverter based Hybrid Resources specified in the table "TESTING REQUIREMENTS SUMMARY" in Attachment E below. - 11.
 For a Mixed Technology Facility participating in markets as multiple Co-Located Resources, multiple D-curves are tested (one D-curve for each unit at the site).
 For a Mixed Technology Facility not consisting entirely of inverter-based resources, one D-curve may be tested for each unit at the site. - 12.
 For a Hybrid Resource, the composite reactive capability curve shall represent the most conservative capability of the combined Generating Facility at each net MW injection point.
 See examples in Exhibits 15 & 16 below.